ethiopia east axum

 Ethiopia – east of Axum

 The gateway to Tigrai and its biggest draw is the city of Axum, once the capital of the ancient Axumite Empire and a site of huge historical and archaeological importance.
-For most visitors this is the last port of call on the 'northern tour', but I wanted to venture further to explore the rock hewn churches that dot the plains to the east of the city and are often overlooked in favour of the more accessible wonders of Lalibela.
+For most visitors this is the last port of call on the ‘northern tour’, but I wanted to venture further to explore the rock hewn churches that dot the plains to the east of the city and are often overlooked in favor of the more accessible wonders of Lalibela.

 An early start from Axum and a long, dusty journey brought me first to the Temple of Yeha, a pre-Christian ruin dating back to the Sabean civilisation where ibex engravings can still be seen on the masonry and were of particular significance in their pagan faith.
 I also arrived in time for morning mass in the Ethiopian Orthodox Church next to the ruins.